creynolds8/Midterm-Project/planning/gameplan.md

 * how we want to divide the work
 * we should go through the file layout together and create files that we think we will need
 * workflow
+* think more about how the categories are going to work